A Cancer Drug For Parkinson's? New Study Raises Hope, Draws Criticism

 "They really didn't find anything convincing," says Dr. Joel Perlmutter, who directs the movement disorders program at Washington University School of Medicine in St. Louis.

-Parkinson's is a nervous system disorder that causes movement problems including stiffness and tremor.
+Parkinson's is a nervous system disorder that causes movement problems including stiffness and tremors.
 Existing drugs can treat those symptoms, but not the underlying loss of brain cells that causes the disease.

 Several years ago, a team at Georgetown began studying nilotinib as a way to treat Parkinson's and other brain diseases, including Alzheimer's.